owulveryck/blog/content/post/simple-rnn-in-go.md

 # Example

-Here is an example of the generated shakespeare
+Here is an example of the generated shakespeare.
+The network is not fully trained, and I did not try to optimize the input, therefore, you don't see a proper play (yet).

 # Conclusion